 SHAREHOLDER ALERT: Levi & Korsinsky, LLP Reminds Shareholders Of Snap Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of January 10, 2022 - SNAP

-To:All persons or entities who purchased or otherwise acquired securities of Snap Inc. ("Snap") (SNAP) - Get Snap, Inc. Class A Report between July 22, 2020and October 21, 2021.
+To:All persons or entities who purchased or otherwise acquired securities of Snap Inc. ("Snap") (NYSE: SNAP) between July 22, 2020and October 21, 2021.
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Central District of California.
 To get more information go to:

 https://www.zlk.com/pslra-1/snap-inc-loss-submission-form?wire=4